When you buy through links on this site, we may earn a commission. Learn more

 ContributorDr.
 Brent Wells, D.C.

-Words about contributor of this Article: “Dr. Brent Wells, D.C. founded Better Health Chiropractic & Physical Rehab Juneau and has been a chiropractor for over 20 years.
+Words about the contributor of this Article: “Dr. Brent Wells, D.C. founded Better Health Chiropractic & Physical Rehab Juneau and has been a chiropractor for over 20 years.
 He is currently leading 10,000 Alaskans to more active and pain-free lifestyles with a progressive and highly innovative approach to chiropractic care, massage therapy, and physical rehab therapy.”

 Dr. Wells is also the author of over 700 online health articles that have been featured on sites such as Dr. Axe, Organic Facts, and Thrive Global.
 He is a proud member of the American Chiropractic Association and the American Academy of Spine Physicians.